Mephisto (Marvel Comics): Secret Wars II, 1980s and The Infinity Gauntlet

 In Secret Wars II, Mephisto seeks to steal the Beyonder's powers or to destroy him to win the favor of Death.
 Mephisto sends an army of supervillains called the Legion Accursed to attack the Beyonder, who is saved by the Thing.
 After the Legion Accursed was defeated, Mephisto returned its members to where they were before he formed the group.

-Mephisto later creates himself a son, Blackheart, a demonic entity that plagues many of Earth's heroes, a daughter, Mephista (who later renames herself Jezebel to separate herself from him), and a human son, Father John Priest.
-Mephisto later manipulates the sorcerer Master Pandemonium into gathering the five scattered fragments of his soul that were lost in an ill-fated encounter with the aforementioned Franklin Richards.
+Mephisto creates a "son", Blackheart, from the collective evil energy in the town of Christ's Crown; a daughter, Mephista (who later renames herself Jezebel to separate herself from him); and a human son, Father John Priest.
+Mephisto later manipulates the sorcerer Master Pandemonium into gathering the five scattered fragments of his soul that were lost in an ill-fated encounter with Franklin Richards.
 When the Scarlet Witch attempts to use magic to conceive children with her husband, the android Vision, she unknowingly summons two of Pandemonium's soul fragments, which are born as her infant twins.
 The revelation of her children's origin, followed by their loss when they are reabsorbed into him, drives the Scarlet Witch insane.

-Mephisto also tries to destroy the Avenger Hawkeye when he enters Hell to try to save the soul of his deceased wife, Mockingbird.

-Mephisto acted as a servant of the mad Titan Thanos during the "Infinity Wars", seeking to attain power for himself.

-Alongside the Grim Reaper, Blackheart brings Wonder Man to Mephisto's realm to battle Mephisto.

-In a series of confrontations that also involve the Ghost Rider, the Punisher and the Wolverine, Blackheart kills Mephisto and takes over his portion of Hell.
+In a series of confrontations with Ghost Rider, Punisher, and Wolverine, Blackheart kills Mephisto and takes over his portion of Hell.
 Mephisto survives, although as more of a ghostly apparition (claiming he had been denied a place in both Heaven and Hell), and for a time tricks the Silver Surfer into believing he was dead so as to collect his soul and thus perhaps regain his former power, but the Surfer refutes him and, with his allies, defeats Mephisto, resulting in his spirit form being seemingly destroyed.

 Mephisto again survives death and soon finds himself with access to another universe: the Earth of the Top Cow universe.
 Seeking to torment an entirely new world of superheroes, he plots to enter this world and remake it for his own dark desires.
-But Eternity senses this cosmic disruption and sends several heroes (Jennifer Kale, the Wolverine, the Ghost Rider, the Silver Surfer and Elektra) to that universe to aid a group of Top Cow heroes (Witchblade, Weapon Zero, Cyblade and Ballistic) to combat and ultimately defeat Mephisto.
-However, his resulting banishment back to Earth-616 seemed to restore him as a tangible physical threat, though without his elevated place of Hellish power, and he would torment heroes for some years to come, like Nighthawk, the Black Panther, the Slingers, the Hellcat and Magik.
+Eternity senses this cosmic disruption and sends several heroes (Jennifer Kale, Wolverine, Ghost Rider, Silver Surfer, and Elektra) to that universe to confront Mephisto.
+Mephisto's resulting banishment to Earth-616 restores him to a tangible form, though without his elevated level of power.